 • go out for ice cream

-• have a spa evening (do yoga, paint toe nails, sip tea, listen to soft music)
+• have a spa evening (do yoga, paint toenails, sip tea, listen to soft music)

 • have a bonfire complete with hot dogs and marshmallows

-To conclude, our homeschool inservice days are something we ALL look forward to.
-The children love the break from their regular homeschool routine and I’m able to stay on top of our homeschool journey.
-I couldn’t imagine homeschooling without the ultimate homeschool hint of inservice days!
+To conclude, our homeschool in-service days are something we all look forward to.
+The children love the break from their regular homeschool routine, and I’m able to stay on top of our homeschool journey.
+I couldn’t imagine homeschooling without the ultimate homeschool hint of in-service days!
 It’s a special (and important) part of our homeschool.

 SHARE WITH OTHERS